Nepal political crisis: Chinese delegation meets top NCP leaders Prachanda, Madhav Nepal | Politics

 Contemporary politics, especially that has arisen after Oli’s move to dissolve the House of Representatives, the possibility of bringing the two factions of the NCP together and Nepal-China cooperation figured during the talks, The Kathmandu Post reported, quoting Prachanda’s secretariat.
-Later in the day, the Chinese delegation met former prime minister Madhav Kumar Nepal, who has replaced Oli as chairman of the Prachanda-led faction.
+Later, the Chinese delegation met former prime minister Madhav Kumar Nepal, who has replaced Oli as chairman of the Prachanda-led faction.

-Monday’s meetings came a day after the four-member team led by Guo held separate talks with President Bidya Devi Bhandari and Prime Minister Oli on Sunday to patch up differences between the two warring factions.
-The President's Office and the Prime Minister's Office have confirmed the meetings.
-However, they have not made public what transpired during the meetings, My Republica newspaper reported.
+Monday’s meetings came a day after the four-member team led by Guo held separate talks with President Bidya Devi Bhandari and Prime Minister Oli to patch up differences.
+Prime Minister Oli, after his meeting with Guo at his official residence in Baluwatar, said Nepal and China have promoted and strengthened the bilateral relations to a new height in recent years.

-“Since Oli has declared snap polls for April 30 and May 10 after dissolving the House, the Chinese delegation is also enquiring if elections are possible,” the Post said, citing sources.
+“China has been supporting Nepal as a close neighbour and a friend of Nepal,” Oli said.
+China has been providing support and assistance in each and every sector of Nepal and it would be continued in the coming days as well, Oli's Foreign Affairs Advisor Rajan Bhattarai said.

+“Nepal and China as well as the two Communist parties have been enjoying excellent bilateral relations for a long time,” he said.
+Guo conveyed President Xi Jinping’s New Year Greetings to Oli.

+The Chinese side expressed happiness over the deepening and widening of ties between the two countries and the two parties based on mutual interest and respect, the sources said.
 Guo, who personally knows all senior NCP leaders, will also meet the main Opposition party Nepali Congress (NC) president Sher Bahadur Deuba and Janata Samajbadi chair Upendra Yadav.

-Meanwhile, the National Congress organised a mass protest rally in the capital demanding the reinstatement of the House of Representatives.
+Meanwhile, the NC held a mass protest rally in the capital demanding the reinstatement of the House.
 The demonstration is a part of its nationwide protests in all 165 electoral constituencies against the dissolution of the House.
 A march led by NC leader Prakashman Singh started from Bijuli Bazaar and converged into a mass assembly after reaching New Baneshwor Chowk.
 The agitating NC leaders and cadres demanded immediate reinstatement of the dissolved Parliament.
 Thousands of party cadres and sympathisers took part in the protest rally.

 Nepal plunged into a political crisis last Sunday after Prime Minister Oli, known for his pro-Beijing leanings, in a surprise move, recommended dissolving the 275-member House, amidst a tussle for power with Prachanda.
 Acting on the prime minister's recommendation, President Bhandari dissolved the House the same day and announced fresh elections on April 30 and May 10, sparking protests from a large section of the NCP led by Prachanda, also a co-chair of the ruling party.